Engine: Air-cooled, single cylinder four stroke

 Excerpt from an English newspaper article entitled "Sidecar nurse's trans-European journey in two-wheeled 'monster'" presented alongside the Böhmerland's specs:

-A Ripley woman who was involved in a bizarre journey which brought one of the world's rarest - and oddest - motorcycles to England from behind the Iron Curtin will get a chance to see the machine again when it come to Harrogate in June for a vintage motorcycle rally.
-Cathie Sharp, a nurse of Sunnnyside, Ripely, was sidecar passenger on the bike, a 1923 Böhmerland, as it was driven across Europe from its native Czechoslovakia in November.
+A Ripley woman who was involved in a bizarre journey which brought one of the world's rarest — and oddest — motorcycles to England from behind the Iron Curtain will get a chance to see the machine again when it come to Harrogate in June for a vintage motorcycle rally.
+Cathie Sharp, a nurse of Sunnyside, Ripely, was sidecar passenger on the bike, a 1923 Böhmerland, as it was driven across Europe from its native Czechoslovakia in November.

 She had gone to fetch the Böhmerland — described as one of the oddest machines ever to reach commercial production — with a friend, vintage motorcycle enthusiast Peter Ward of Malvern, who had just completed a deal to buy it after three and a half years of negotiating.

 The Böhmerland was in production from about 1923 to the outbreak of war in 1939.
 It has a very long stroke overhead-valve engine which drives through a Sturmey-Archer 3-speed gearbox.
 But the really unusual features are the interchangeable light-alloy wheels, front suspension and frame.